-TYPES DESCRIPTION B1: NO PHYSICAL BOUNDARY Section Plan (without plants) Plot boundary defined by distinct change of hard surface material (eg. cobbles) or, where paving material of footway extends to face of building (eg. retail frontage), by metal studs demarcating ownership boundary Low level planting may be interspersed with paving to soften frontage This boundary treatment is appropriate for Shared Surface Mews Streets, in any character area and mixed-use buildings in the local centre.
-B2: NATURAL STONE WALL Natural stone walls will be used to define front garden boundaries in key locations/along key frontages.
-They may also be used as a way of identifying key gateways or public spaces.
-The use of distinctive stone gateposts in key locations is also encouraged. • Total height - 1.0m max B3: LOW WALL & ORNAMENTAL HEDGE Total height - 1.0m max 0.5m stone or brick wall with coping The use of natural stone for the wall is encouraged Clipped hedge of continuous species Optional powder coated black metal railings with gates to match
+TYPES DESCRIPTION B1: NO PHYSICAL BOUNDARY Plot boundary defined by distinct change of hard surface material (eg. cobbles) or, where paving material of footway extends to face of building (eg. retail frontage), by metal studs demarcating ownership boundary Low level planting may be interspersed with paving to soften frontage This boundary treatment is appropriate for Shared Surface Mews Streets, in any character area and mixed-use buildings in the local centre.
+B2: STONE WALL Stone walls will be used to define front garden boundaries in key locations/ along key frontages.
+The use of natural stone is preferred but re-constituted stone may be acceptable if it is of a high quality and well-detailed.
+Stone walls may also be used as a way of identifying key gateways or public spaces.
+The use of distinctive stone gateposts in key locations is also encouraged.
+Total height - 1.0m max B3: LOW WALL & ORNAMENTAL HEDGE Total height - 1.0m max 0.5m stone or brick wall with coping The use of natural stone for the wall is encouraged Clipped hedge of continuous species Optional powder coated black metal railings with gates to match

-7.4 BOUNDARY TYPES
+7. IDENTITY 7.4 BOUNDARY TYPES